bin123apple/Fortran2Cpp/README.md

 ```
 Put the first part of message to the first colunm of csv file and the last part(`<Assistant1,2,3>`) to the second column.

+You can achieve that by runing this command `python training/utils/data/spliting_multiturns_dialogue.py`

+Input file is `data/F2C_dialogue_2.5K.json`

+The converted json file is shown in `data/F2C_dialogue_2.5K_test.json`

 3. Start traning by running

 ```